227 – Administrative Leave Following Critical Incident

 Administrative Leave: Administrative Leave is a temporary leave from a job assignment, with pay and benefits intact.

-Critical Incidents: An event which is potentially significantly impactful to an individual either due to being outside the norm of their typical experiences or due to being experienced as sudden, overwhelming, threatening or protracted.
+Critical Incidents: An event that is potentially significantly impactful to an individual, either because it deviates from their typical experiences or because it is sudden, overwhelming, threatening, or prolonged.

 Post-Critical Incident Debriefing: A mental health appointment to address immediate reaction(s) to a critical incident, to determine whether a trauma response has occurred, to provide education, and to determine whether there is evidence of impairment which requires further intervention.